Personalized Video Marketing in 2026

 Customer Onboarding and Success

 Personalized onboarding videos that address a specific customer's configuration, plan level, and stated use case significantly improve product adoption rates.
+Our guide to customer onboarding video covers the sequencing.
 Generic onboarding content forces customers to mentally translate a generic experience into their specific situation.
 Personalized content removes that friction.

 For software companies in particular, onboarding video personalization that shows new customers exactly the features relevant to their use case, configured for their specific setup, reduces time-to-value and improves activation metrics.